tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 I watch him, trying to decipher his meaning through his gestures and the urgency in his voice.
 It's clear he's trying to convey something crucial, something about the creature and perhaps its recent activities.

 "I'm sorry, I don't understand," I say, my voice tinged with frustration.
-"Can you just speak to me in English?"
+"Can you please just speak to me in English?"

 It doesn't even occur to me at the time that he might not know English.